ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 # Getting Started with {{site.data.keyword.vmwaresolutions_short}} Shared
 {: #vmware-solutions-shared-getting-started}

 On {{site.data.keyword.Bluemix_notm}} there are a number of [deployment offerings](https://{DomainName}/docs/services/vmwaresolutions?topic=vmware-solutions-getting-started#getting-started-depl-offerings) for VMware that you can choose from, with each providing a different level of abstraction.
-VMware vCloud Director is offered under the banner of {{site.data.keyword.vmwaresolutions_short}} Shared.
+VMware vCloud Director (VCD) is offered under the banner of {{site.data.keyword.vmwaresolutions_short}} Shared.
 It is a multi-tenant service with elasticity and two subscription types:
   - On-demand where vCPU and RAM are allocated as needed and priced on an hourly basis.
   - Reserved where vCPU and RAM are pre-allocated and priced on a monthly basis.